spessasus/spessasynth_lib/docs/sequencer/index.md

 ```
 - midiBuffers - an array of the parsed MIDI files to play,  Either `MIDI` or objects (can be mixed up) with two properties:
   - `binary` - the `ArrayBuffer` representation of the file.
-  - `altName` - alternative name of the sequence if it doesn't have one (like file name, for example). `string`, can be undefined.
+  - `fileName` - alternative name of the sequence if it doesn't have one (like file name, for example). `string`, can be undefined.
 - `autoPlay` - a `boolean` indicating if the first sequence supplied should start playing.
 Defaults to `true`.

 !!!
 Info